lostatc/retain-sync/docs/zielen.1.rst

 Storage Limit
     The storage limit is the user-defined amount of data that will remain in the local directory.
 The program will fill the local directory until it reaches this size, starting with the highest priority files.
-Excluded files and symlinks pointing to files in the remote directory don't count toward the storage limit.
+File size is calculated based on disk usage as opposed to apparent size.
+Excluded files don't count toward the storage limit.
 Setting it to zero will prevent any files from remaining in the local directory.

 GLOBAL OPTIONS
 ==============